 But hosting this shower was so much fun and, to my surprise, relatively easy.
 So I decided to share my entire planning process in a blog as a series ‘Bless this Nest‘ ….
 One post for food, decorating, invitations and planning.

-I’m excited to share the cute dessert I made for the Bless this Nest themed baby shower!
+I’m excited to share these cute bird nest cookies I made for the Bless this Nest themed baby shower!

 Servings: 12 – 16